Paternity Fraud Exposed

 • Filing a civil lawsuit against the mother or other responsible parties

-The attorneys at Smith Family Law approach each case with empathy and understanding, recognizing the unique challenges and emotions that their clients are facing.
+The attorneys at Smith & Bledsoe Family Law approach each case with empathy and understanding, recognizing the unique challenges and emotions that their clients are facing.
 They work tirelessly to protect their clients’ rights and to help them move forward with their lives.

 Contact a Skilled Family Law Attorney Today